-The Exchange's Cost Analysis estimates the annual cost to provide 10Gb ULL connectivity services will equal \$11,361,586.
-Based on current 10Gb ULL connectivity services usage, the Exchange would generate annual revenue of approximately \$16,524,000.
-The Exchange believes this represents a modest profit of 31% when compared to the cost of providing 10Gb ULL connectivity services which could decrease over time.
-107
+The Exchange's Cost Analysis estimates the annual cost to provide 10Gb ULL connectivity services will equal \$15,469,330.
+Based on current 10Gb ULL connectivity services usage, the Exchange would generate annual revenue of approximately \$18,020,568.
+The Exchange believes this represents a modest profit of 14.2% when compared to the cost of providing 10Gb ULL connectivity services.

-The Exchange's Cost Analysis estimates the annual cost to provide Limited Service MEI Port services will equal \$1,779,066.
-Based on August 2023 data for Limited Service MEI Port usage and counting for the proposed increase in free Limited Service MEI Ports and proposed increase in the monthly fee from \$100 to \$420 per port, the Exchange would generate annual revenue of approximately \$2,832,480.
-The Exchange believes this would result in an estimated profit margin of 37% after calculating the cost of providing Limited Service MEI Port services, which profit margin could decrease over time.
-The Exchange notes that the cost to provide Limited Service MEI Ports is higher than the cost for the Exchange's affiliate, MIAX Pearl Options, to provide Full Service MEO Ports due to the substantially higher number of Limited
+The Exchange's Cost Analysis estimates the annual cost to provide Limited Service MEI Port services will equal \$2,506,232.
+Based on December 2023 data for Limited Service MEI Port usage and counting for the proposed increase in free Limited Service MEI Ports and proposed increase in the monthly fee from \$100 to \$420 per port, the Exchange would generate annual revenue of approximately \$2,903,040.
+The Exchange believes this would result in an estimated profit margin of 13.7% after calculating the cost of providing Limited Service MEI Port services.
+The Exchange notes that the cost to provide Limited Service MEI Ports is higher than the cost for the Exchange's affiliate, MIAX Pearl Options, to provide Full Service MEO Ports due to the substantially higher number of Limited Service MEI Ports used by Exchange Members.
+For example, utilizing December 2023 data, MIAX Emerald Market Makers utilized 1,070 Limited Service MEI Ports compared to only 360 Full Service MEO Ports (Bulk and Single combined) allocated to MIAX Pearl Options members.